Showing posts with label Terra Trevor. Show all posts

 You might also like to read the follow up story Tomol Evening by Terra Trevor reprinted from Volume 29, No. 2 (Winter 2015/16) of News from Native California.

-Terra Trevor is a contributing author of fifteen books, the author of two memoirs and numerous essays and articles.
-Her work and portrait are featured in Tending the Fire: Native Voices and Portraits (University of New Mexico Press).
-Her work is also included in Children of the Dragonfly: Native American Voices on Child Custody and Education (The University of Arizona Press), The People Who Stayed: Southeastern Indian Writing After Removal (University of Oklahoma Press), Voices Confronting Pediatric Brain Tumors (Johns Hopkins University Press), and in numerous other books, anthologies and literary journals.
+Terra Trevor is the author of We Who Walk the Seven Ways (University of Nebraska Press).
+She is a contributor to fifteen books in Native studies, Native literature, nonfiction and memoir.
+Her essays have appeared in numerous anthologies and literary journals including, Tending the Fire: Native Voices and Portraits (University of New Mexico Press), Children of the Dragonfly: Native American Voices on Child Custody and Education (The University of Arizona Press), The People Who Stayed: Southeastern Indian Writing After Removal (University of Oklahoma Press), Voices Confronting Pediatric Brain Tumors (Johns Hopkins University Press), and in numerous other books.